Utair: History

-In November 2014, Utair faced financial difficulties and was unable to make a bond payment.
-In April 2015, Utair announced a fleet reduction of over 50 aircraft due to financial difficulty.
+In November 2014, UTair faced financial difficulties and was unable to make a bond payment.
+In April 2015, UTair announced a fleet reduction of over 50 aircraft due to financial difficulty.
 It also cancelled its order for 24 Sukhoi Superjet 100 aircraft.
 A few weeks later, its regional airline subsidiary UTair Express ceased operations.

-In December 2015, it was announced that Utair sold its leisure subsidiary Azur Air to Turkish tourism company Anex Tourism Group, which had bought UTair-Ukraine a few weeks earlier.
+In December 2015, it was announced that UTair sold its leisure subsidiary Azur Air to Turkish tourism company Anex Tourism Group, which had bought UTair-Ukraine a few weeks earlier.
 On 31 October 2017, Utair announced its rebranding and changing its name from "UTair Aviation" to "Utair".

+In 2021, AK-Invest, investment vehicle of Surgutneftegas, held the majority 50.11% stake of the airline.
+38.82% belonged to the Khanty-Mansi Autonomous Okrug, 8.44% to the Tyumen Region, 2.619% to other minority investors.

-On 8 April 2022 the US Department of Commerce restricted flights on aircraft manufactured in the US for Aeroflot, Aviastar, Azur Air, Belavia, Rossiya and Utair due to Russian invasion of Ukraine.
-On 16 June the US broadened its restrictions on the six airlines after violations of the sanctions regime were detected.
+On 8 April 2022, the US Department of Commerce restricted flights on aircraft manufactured in the US for Aeroflot, Aviastar, Azur Air, Belavia, Rossiya and Utair due to Russian invasion of Ukraine.
+On 16 June, the US broadened its restrictions on the six airlines after violations of the sanctions regime were detected.
 The effect of the restrictions is to ground the US-manufactured part of its fleet.